exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 ```

 After using a [substitution](https://cloud.google.com/build/docs/configuring-builds/substitute-variable-values)
-to feed in our node version, we install our code to a serverless node container.
+to feed in our node version, Cloud Build will install our bot into a
+serverless node container.
-After which, the 'npm run owasp' is called.
+After which, 'npm run owasp' is called.

-One minor wrinkle I ran into is because we use a light-weight container
+There was one minor wrinkle I ran into,
+because we use a light-weight container
-to run our bot, it was necessary to install the default jre in order to handle
+to run our bot.
+It was necessary to install the default jre in order to handle
 java calls that OWASP Dependency-check required.
 Installing java each time is fine for now since this is only run on-demand,
 but before incorporating this into our main branch's cloudbuild.yaml,
-I would move the apt-get lines to a second Dockerfile inheriting our
+I would move the apt-get lines to a second Dockerfile inherited from our
+main built and deployed image,
-built image so it is not needlessly installed for every change to main.
+so it is not needlessly re-installed after every change to main.

 Under artifacts you can see we are taking the html and json reports and
 saving them to a Google Cloud Storage bucket.

-Finally, in order to run the automation, we need to add a trigger through the
+Finally, in order to run the automation, we need to add a trigger, which I did
-GCP UI:
+through the GCP UI:

 ![Cloud Build UI](/images/posts/owasp-dp-node/cloud-build.png)